-Google Classroom: n31bjj
+P7 Google Classroom: 7oguskk

-Students will study all aspects of the research process including design, implementation, and analysis and then utilize sound methods in their own research.
-Students will also explore the ethical considerations of research and apply appropriate ethical standards to their own experimentation.
+Students will study all aspects of the research process including design, implementation, and analysis, and then they will utilize sound methods in completing their own research.
+Students will also explore the ethical considerations of research and follow appropriate ethical standards in their own experimentation.

 - Research: research design, hypothesis, variables, sampling, standardization, and ethical considerations;

 - Analysis: data presentation, statistical analysis, and content analysis;

 - Evaluation: reliability, validity, credibility, and bias; and

 - Conclusion: correlation, causation, replication, generalization, transferability, and triangulation.

 The cognitive approach to behavior studies how a person perceives, processes, stores and retrieves information as well as how emotional states influence these functions.

 The biological approach to behavior examines the brain and its components, hormones, pheromones, and genetics and studies how they correlate to a person’s behavior.

 The sociocultural approach to behavior evaluates a person’s mental processes and behaviors within a group to determine how social and cultural factors impact a person’s beliefs, identities, attitudes, and behaviors.